 Dr. Eric Vogelsang recognized and awarded an "Establishing Community Partnership Grant" from the Office of Community Engagement for his work with local senior centers.

-Isabella Cantu will join the Mellon Mays Undergraduate Fellowship Program program at CSUSB as a member of their 2020-2022 fellowship cohort.
+Isabella Cantu will join the Mellon Mays Undergraduate Fellowship Program at CSUSB as a member of their 2020-2022 fellowship cohort.
 Dr. José Muñoz will serve as her mentor.

 Former sociology major Juanita Rios (Class of 2016) was awarded the Dr. Randall Lynn Wright Memorial Scholarship.
 Juanita is an MA student in CSUSB’s Rehabilitation and Counseling Program.